drscott173/CarND-MPC-Project/README.md

 * turn rate _epsi_
 * cross-track error _cte_

-Cross track error refers to the distance we're to the left or right of the center line.
+Cross track error _cte_ refers to the distance we're to the left or right of the center line.
 Our model ignores dynamics such as momentum, road conditions, tire patch dynamics on the road surface, and wind resistance.
 These very well might be part of a model in production.

-We model two actuators to affect car's performance on the track:
+We also model two actuators to drive the car around the track:

 * Steering adjustment (-1 to 1), _delta_, varying +/- 25 degrees
 * Throttle adjustment (-1 to 1), _a_, varying from full power reverse to full power forward